 This process can become complicated if the company of interest is involved in many industries.
 More markets will equal more variables.
 As mentioned in my last post, GE is one such company.
 They manufacture pretty much everything besides fresh produce.

 Yet, keeping media in mind, we can focus now on their consumer goods.
 Why?
-Well, sites like Twitter, Instagram, and Facebook are tools that empower the average citizen to engage with people as well as corporations.
-Indeed, the primary reasons that enterprises participate on these platforms is to raise their engagement and boost brand relations.
+Well, sites like Twitter, Instagram, and TikTok are tools that empower the average citizen to engage with people as well as corporations.
+Indeed, the primary reasons that enterprises participate on these platforms and use this service is to raise their engagement and boost brand relations.

 So, what type of General Electric products most often fall into the hands of everyday people?
 Wishful thinking says plane engines, but most of us are probably buying their washing machines and dryers.
 Maybe someday we’ll have our own private jets, but for now we just want light bulbs.
 When consumers think GE, we think household appliances.

 How large is the household appliance manufacturing industry & how does GE fit into its landscape?
 According to IBISWorld, 116 companies operate in the industry.
 They produce $19Bn in annual revenues and about $1.2Bn in yearly profits.
 GE is the industry’s poster child, controlling over 20% of market share.
 Annual growth in that market from 2012-2017 hovered around 2.1%, but that figure is projected to fold over the next five years.
 How can we account for that downgrade?

 Industry drivers are the variables that companies consider when entering markets or planning for their future.
 IBISWorld lays the top four of these forces out as housing starts, price of household appliances, per capita disposable income, and strength of the dollar.
 Housing start numbers convey new home construction.
 As this figure goes up, so does the need for washing machines, dryers, and dishwashers.
 Pricing those appliances is tricky, and this problem defines the second market driver.